eaton-lab/toytree/validation/penalized_pseudolikelihood/README-v6.md

 public API or make the experimental warning eligible for removal.

 The study never accepts alignment length, sequence length, or an inferred effective site count.
-Both estimators consume only phylogram branches in substitutions per site.
+Its simulated phylogram branches happen to use expected substitutions per site, but that is a study design choice rather than an API
+requirement: the estimators accept any consistent additive branch-length unit.
 The multiplicative-Gamma candidate uses a scale-free working loss and has no precision parameter.

 ## Changes under test